jrvarma/bond_pricing/README.md

 For installation without pulling in `scipy` as a dependency, see [below](#reducing-dependencies)

+The source code is at <https://github.com/jrvarma/bond_pricing> if you want to go that route.

 # Overview

 This package provides bond pricing functions as well as basic NPV/IRR functions.
 Bond valuation can be done using an yield to maturity or using a zero yield curve.
 There is a convenience function to construct a zero yield curve from a few points on the par bond or zero yield curve or from Nelson Siegel parameters.